aswatisrl/vidi-mqtt-driver/README.md

 Once logged, change the password by clicking on the profile icon at the botton of the left sidebar

-At this point you need to open again the `config-gateway/config.properties` and edit the row `API.PASSWORD=changeme` replacing the default password with the new one that you just created.
+At this point you need to open again the file `config-gateway/config.properties` and edit the row `API.PASSWORD=changeme` replacing the default password with the new one that you just created.
 Restart the container using the commands
 ```console
 docker restart coap-gateway